 When you think about your thinking, you can identify improvements.
 This self-analysis can also help you make better decisions, improve how you spend your time and improve your relationships.

 Self-aware people are honest about their strengths and weaknesses.
 They choose to focus on increasing their strengths, rather than trying to fix their weaknesses.

 Self-aware people are not self-focused.
 They are more concerned with understanding how their strengths can be maximised to help other people.

 Self-aware people understand that higher levels of personal growth and happiness requires self-awareness.
 Building self-awareness is a capability that can be developed through regular practice.
 Use these 5 habits to help you increase your own self-awareness.

 What’s your number one tip for being self-aware?

 About the Author

-Get more articles, tips and tools to help you reach your true potential on the blog.
+Get more articles and to achieve your goals faster on the blog.

-Like what you’re reading?
-Sign up to my Time For What Matters newsletter to get my latest articles sent directly to your inbox.
+Sign up to my Time For What Matters newsletter to get personal growth articles sent directly to your inbox.